-- Parent/Teacher/Principal conference

 - Consequences defined by School Board Policy (if applicable)

 - Restorative practices

 - Suspension

 - Restitution of property or damages

 - Focus group

 - Counseling

-- -After-school detention (IS only)
+- After-school detention

 - Replace property

 - Bus suspension

 This list is not all inclusive but provides general options for this level.

 IN CASES OF SUSPENSION STUDENTS ARE ENTITLED TO DUE PROCESS RIGHTS.
 A LEVEL III SUSPENSION MAY RESULT IN A SCHOOL BOARD HEARING FOR FURTHER DISCIPLINARY ACTION